Should You Remortgage with Your Current Lender? A Complete Guide to Making the Right Choice

 Your credit history opens or closes doors for your remortgaging options.

 Lenders will want to see if you’ve kept up with payments on your current mortgage before offering a remortgage deal.
-This ensures that staying with the same lender or switching becomes smoother when your financial behavior aligns with their expectations.
+This ensures that staying with the same lender or switching becomes smoother when your financial behaviour aligns with their expectations.

 Exploring whether sticking with your current lender benefits more comes next.